-Funds were allocated in FY 2015-16 to expand an existing quilting business, renovate a vacant Harris Teeter building into a new local, organic grocery store, create a brewery and tap room, create a bakery and coffee shop, and construct a restaurant in a vacant building.
+Funds were used in FY 15-16 and FY 16-17 to expand an existing quilting business, renovate a vacant Harris Teeter building into a new local, organic grocery store, create a brewery and tap room and construct a restaurant in a vacant building.

-5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started and number of jobs retained due to the approved activities.
+5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started, and number of jobs retained due to the approved activities.

-The MSSF will help support 5 businesses and will create 41 full-time jobs and 33 part-time jobs.
-Please note that these grant projects have not all been completed and therefore the activity is not complete.
+The MSSF will help support 5 businesses and will create 43 full-time jobs and 39 part-time jobs.

-Funds were used to complete renovation of 132 South Main for a third expansion of Quilt Lizzy, a quilting business (supplier, instructor and equipment maintenance).
+Funds were used to complete renovation of 132 South Main for a third expansion of Quilt Lizzy, a quilting business (supplier, instructor, and equipment maintenance).
 The second facility expansion of this business was previously funded in the FY 14-15 allocation.
 As noted above in the FY 2014-15's City Report (Question #5), Quilt Lizzy is a catalyst for additional renovations and business development and is attracting patrons to downtown.
 In addition, a new Quilt Festival attracted more than 400 people to downtown as a direct result of the business.